abustamante/vault/README.md

 - Manage users and tenants on your Keystone service.

-- manage containers and objects on Swift.
-(A customized version of [django-swiftbrowser](https://github.com/cschwede/django-swiftbrowser))
+- Manage containers and objects on Swift (A customized version of [django-swiftbrowser](https://github.com/cschwede/django-swiftbrowser)).

-- take your service, add it`s endpoints to Keystone and create a Django App inside Vault to manage it.
+- Take your service, add its endpoints to Keystone and create a Django App inside Vault to manage it.

 ### Basic setup (production)
 =======